Boehringer-Ingelheim/TorsionProfiler/README.md

  3. Please start a branch with git of the main repo, where you develop your cool new feature :)

 ### Authors:
-Benjamin Ries, Igor Gordiy, Thomas Fox
+Benjamin Ries, Igor Gordiy, Markus Hermann & Thomas Fox